rohammosalli/python-app/README.md

 #### Part 1
 ###### Setup Kubernetes Cluster

-we can use GKE and Teraform to Deploy our Cluster or just we can use Kubespray to deploy self hosted cluster
+we can use Teraform to Deploy our GKE Cluster or just we can use Kubespray to deploy self hosted cluster

 if you want use Teraform to deploy GEK follow this steps

-mkdir creds
-cp DOWNLOADEDSERVICEKEY.json creds/serviceaccount.json
+Download your service account from GKE dashboard IAM mkdir creds cp DOWNLOADEDSERVICEKEY.json creds/serviceaccount.json